Join our Grassroots Effort

 Why should I get involved with ProtectSeniors.Org's grassroots effort?

 The answer is simple: No one else is looking out for you.
-ProtectSeniors.Org is working hard everyday to educate Congress and the Administration on the importance of this legislation, which we titled "the Earned Retiree Healthcare Benefits Protection Act," for the 14.3 million retirees who earned and receive employer-sponsored healthcare benefits.
+ProtectSeniors.Org is working hard everyday to educate Congress and the Administration on the importance of legislation, to protect the earned healthcare benefits of 14.3 million retirees.

 ProtectSeniors.Org is aggressively lobbying to pass this legislation to protect your healthcare benefits in retirement - benefits you earned over the many years of dedicated service to your employer.
 This should be an important reason for you to join with ProtectSeniors.Org in this fight!

 UNITED WE CAN MAKE A DIFFERENCE, divided we cannot.
 With your help we can send a message loud and clear to corporate America and our leaders in Washington, D.C. that the days of breaking promises to retirees are over!

 This year is critical to our efforts.
 We need to start putting pressure on our elected officials early and keep building our momentum until they act.
 Passing this legislation won't be easy, but nothing worth fighting for is.
 We need to make sure that our message is being heard and we will do that by sending as many letters as we can; by calling their offices; by attending town hall meetings; by visiting their district offices while they are home each month.
 This is what is going to make them act.
 And that means we need you to recruit as many people (they don't have to be retirees) to do the same.

 We encourage all supporters of ProtectSeniors.Org to meet with their Representative and Senators often.
 They need to know how important this issue is to their constituents, and you need to send that message.
 Your elected representatives need to hear directly from you about what corporate America is doing.